-Simply listening to some music (classical music is often seen as a good choice, as is), going for a long walk and watching a movie are all helpful in keeping your mind off your paranoia.
-Additionally, keeping your belly full, body hydrated, and mind occupied can help prevent an already bad experience from becoming worse.
+Simply listening to some music (classical music is often seen as a good choice, as is), going for a long walk, and watching a movie are all helpful in keeping your mind off your paranoia.
+Additionally, keeping your belly full, body hydrated, and mind occupied can help prevent an already lousy experience from becoming worse.
 When the going gets tough, use your noggin!

 2. Hot Showers & Capsaicin Cream

-People who suffer from the rarely occurring Cannabis Hyperemesis Syndrome (CHS) take hot showers in order to beat the nausea, vomiting and stomach cramps they get after using cannabis.
-The reason why the steam and heat seems to beat the nausea is the same reason as why capsaicin cream, a topical analgesic used to provide temporary joint and muscle pain associated with arthritis, sprains, aches, pains and bruises:
+People who suffer from the rarely occurring Cannabis Hyperemesis Syndrome (CHS) take hot showers to beat nausea, vomiting, and stomach cramps they get after using cannabis.
+The reason why the steam and heat seems to defeat the nausea is the same as to why capsaicin cream, a topical analgesic used to provide temporary joint and muscle pain associated with arthritis, sprains, aches, pains, and bruises: